syscoin/blockbook/docs/api.md

 The optional query parameters:
 - *fiatcurrency*: if specified, the response will contain fiat rate at the time of transaction.
 If not, all available currencies will be returned.
 - *groupBy*: an interval in seconds, to group results by.
 Default is 3600 seconds.
-- *filter*: if specified, filter tokens by their GUID or 0 for non-token transfers.
-Set to the Token GUID (uint32) for coin types such as Syscoin, to filter transactions by that token.
-Set to 0 to show only non-token related transactions.

 Example response (fiatcurrency not specified):
 ```javascript